xJonathanLEI/starknet-lb/README.md

    It's also possible to specify a URL path to apply to all the resolved hosts.
 To use a path of `/rpc/v0_7`: `--upstream dns:pathfinder.default.svc.cluster.local/rpc/v0_7`.

    The two optional components can also be combined.
 Here's an example of using both in the same specification: `--upstream dns:pathfinder.default.svc.cluster.local:8080/rpc/v0_7`.

-> [!NOTE]
->
-> The load balancer is a work in progress.
-Specifically, DNS hostnames are only resolved at startup and are not continuously monitored.
-This should be implemented in the future.

 ## License